franzpisto/franzpisto/content/_index.md

       - content: >-
           I travel a lot.
 Usually by plane or by train but also by walk or by car.
 If you have questions about travel and you need suggestions for your next trip, feel free to contact me!
+I'm a Google Local Guide.
         title: Travel
     subtitle: 'First of all, I do essentially two things: photos and websites.'
     title: What I Do